razorback21/trasktrackerback/DESIGN.md

 4. Apply dynamic imports to load code on demand and improve performance.

 5. Use debouncing for input events when needed to reduce unnecessary calls.
-   Reduce re‑rendering by using useRef instead of useState for storing transient values (ex. form inputs).
+   Reduce re-rendering by using useRef instead of useState for storing transient values (ex. form inputs).

 6. Apply useCallback and useMemo to optimize component rendering and prevent unnecessary recalculations.